Mwni/pixi-text-input/README.md

 See [this demo](http://manuelotto.com/opensource/PIXI.TextInput/demos/demo_custom.html).

 # Reference
-All described members & methods are accessible through a instance of the TextInput.
+All described members & methods are accessible through an instance of the TextInput.
 ```
 var input = new PIXI.TextInput({
     input: {fontSize: '25px'},